vinlin24/vinlin24/README.md

 ## About

 Hey there!
-I'm a 4th year undergraduate studying Computer Science at UCLA, but I didn't start that way!
+I'm an undergraduate studying Computer Science at UCLA, but I didn't start that way!
 I was admitted as Chemistry and had been programming as a self-taught hobbyist for a few years before I finally switched to what I liked doing more.
 A bit late to the party, but I've never been more eager to catch up.
 A coding enthusiast at heart, I love automating things and building silly